milvus-io/milvus-docs/site/zh-CN/getstarted/standalone/configuration_standalone-basic.md

 ---
-id: configuration_cluster_basic.md
+id: configuration_standalone-basic.md
-title: Milvus Cluster System Configurations
+title: Milvus Standalone System Configurations
 label: Basic Configurations
 order: 0
-group: cluster_sys
+group: standalone_sys
 ---

-# Milvus Cluster System Configurations
+# Milvus Standalone System Configurations

 Milvus cluster maintains many system variables that configure the operation.
 All configurations can be set manually before server startup.
 Each configuration has a default value, which can be used directly.